Tuesday, May 15, 2012

 Football Season, Fandom, and Fall Commitments at School

 Going back to school is hard.
-You have higher expectations from teachers, parents, and coaches, and the stakes grow each academic year.
+You have higher expectations from teachers, parents, private SAT tutors, and coaches, and the stakes grow each academic year.
 Coming after the ease of summer, the fall tends to be an intense time.

 Complicating these pressures is the incredible excitement of football season.
 Being a serious football fan is a serious commitment – at least 4 hours on Saturday and/or Sunday and perhaps more.